The 21st IFIP INTERNATIONAL CONFERENCE ON ENTERTAINMENT COMPUTING

 – Workshops are open to all IFIP-ICEC attendees at no additional cost, even if not submitting contributions.

 Submissions need to adhere to the stated workshop proposal deadline.
-Additionally, to be considered for inclusion in the conference proceedings, authors of workshop proposals may also submit a 6 page (maximum) paper in the Springer LNCS format, observing the deadline for full paper submission.
+Additionally, to be considered for inclusion in the conference proceedings, authors of workshop proposals may also submit a 6 page (maximum, excl. references) paper in the Springer LNCS format, observing the deadline for full paper submission.
 Regular workshop proposals will not be included in the proceedings.

 Chairs: Esteban Clua (Federal Fluminense University), TBD